matiishyn/matiishyn.github.io/_posts/2016-02-17-first-post.markdown

 Originally this blog was created to share my professional knowledge but it may be the place to share my posts-from-life as well.

 ### Who am I?
 My name is Ivan Matiishyn.
 I'm a Front-end developer, currently work and live in Poland with my family.
-More professional info you can find on my [LinkedIn page]({{ site.linkedin }}).
+More professional info you can find on my [LinkedIn page]({{ site.linkedin }}){:target="_blank"}.
 I try to keep it up to date.
 You can contact me via my [email](mailto:{{ site.email }}).

 ### Blog engine